Happy Birthday, America. Now Get Your Act Together

 To say #blacklivesmatter isn’t to say that other people don’t matter.
 It means that the common humanity of black people has not been valued in this country since the very beginning of this nation’s history.

 Thanks to European colonization, the ideology of white supremacy is global, and in the United States, whiteness is valued above all.
 Whiteness and white people are measuring sticks for all other racial groups of people in this country.
 White, in other words, normal, average, and regular.
 Everything else is hyphenated, “different” or “other.”
 For example, if you think about the term “All-American” or “Average Joe,” I’m sure brings it brings up an individual image in your mind.
 I bet you a million dollars, that image isn’t of a black or Latinx person.

-Since black lives are not valued, not viewed as normal or regular, in this country politicians can make open threats and incite violence against black people and against our country’s first black president Barack Obama on Twitter and never have to worry about the police or FBI showing up at their door.
+Since black lives are not valued nor viewed as normal or regular.
+In this country, politicians can make open threats and incite violence against black people and against our country’s first black president Barack Obama on Twitter and never have to worry about the police or FBI showing up at their door.
 We aren’t valued, which is why black Americans are twice as likely to live in poverty as their white counterparts.
 We aren’t valued, which is why black folks are five times more likely to be shot by police than their white counterparts.
 So yes, #BlackLivesMatter now more than ever in today’s political and social landscape.
 It’s time to grow up and acknowledge this reality.